 The Internet of Things (IoT) creates new business opportunities.
 For instance, companies can use smart sensors to track and monitor inventory.
 However, hackers can still get their hands on IoT devices given the chance to breach your network.
 Here are some precautions you should take to protect your IoT devices.

+It is an exciting time in wireless networking.
+The two most-used wireless technologies in the world are getting an upgrade, and the changes could affect nearly every technology-using human on Earth.
 Wi-Fi, or local wireless, is undergoing a major advance, to Wi-Fi 6.
 Cellular, or mobile networking, is getting upgraded to 5G.
 These improvements will open new opportunities for businesses and new capabilities […]

 “Dream big, start small.”
 This may sound like a clichéd phrase from a motivational poster, but it’s actually a very valuable piece of advice for enterprises to heed when deploying Internet of Things (IoT) initiatives.
 By now, we all know that IoT has the power to drive digital transformations across industries by creating new value […]

 A few months back, my colleagues made several predictions for technologies in 2019—everything from artificial intelligence (AI) and machine learning (ML) to hybrid cloud, blockchain and the Internet of Things (IoT).
 Through those discussions, as well as insight from our own internal experts, they compiled predictions for the new year across a range of topics.